Wixog/Wolvden-code-Lanterns/README.md

-please let it be.
-Do not copy or take
+This content is my original work.
+Please do not copy, reuse, or take any part of it without my explicit permission.